Mother and baby health care is a high priority for us at Bodywise – we can help you with the following from our herbal dispensary:

 - Foods that increase the happy chemicals in your brain and fuel your metabolism are very important.
 Sorry to sound like a stuck record but seriously, alcohol and coffee do not feed a tired body and mind!!

-- A lovely relaxing tea from Artemis or a tonic from our Herbal Dispensary will lift tired spirits and nurture the nervous system.
+- A lovely relaxing and uplifting tea from Artemis or a tonic from our Herbal Dispensary will lift your depleted spirits and nervous system.
 And I cannot stress this enough, if you think you are feeling really out of sorts, with negative thoughts, overly tearful and generally have feelings of not coping, do get help.
 Bodywise is there and we are all mothers and know how it might be.

 Nature’s greatest gift – Resting to feed your baby.

 - Breast milk is undoubtedly the perfect food for every baby, being the ultimate fast food that is free!
 Of course for many reasons some mothers are unable to breast feed.
 All the information below is suitable for bottle fed babies.
 If breasting feeding is an issue at an emotional level, sometimes it is associated with anxiety of your ability as a mother and counselling may help you move through the impasse and benefit you as a mother and ultimately how you bond with the baby.